 Curacao’s climate is a surprise

-If you travel to Curacao with the expectation that you will enjoy a tropical rainforest, you’ll be sorely disappointed.
-This has been called “a tropical island without weather forecasts” and most of what you’ll see will be cacti and other plants suitable for xeriscaping.
+If you travel to Curacao expecting to enjoy a tropical rainforest, you’ll be sorely disappointed.
+This has been called “a tropical island without weather forecasts” for a reason.

 When I learned that Curacao gets only about 570 mm (22 inches) of rain a year, this little fact totally devastated my long-held assumption that all Caribbean islands are lush, tropical gardens.
+Most of the flora you’ll see will be cacti and other plants suitable for xeriscaping.

 The upside of this is that you’ll have sunny, clear skies every day.
-In other words, you will have plenty of opportunities to work on your tan and enjoy Curacao’s many beautiful white sand beaches.
+In other words, you will have plenty of opportunities to work on your tan and enjoy Curacao’s many beautiful white sand beaches!

 Another thing is this Caribbean island lies outside of the “hurricane belt,” so no worries there, either!